 Travel season is in full swing, which means, for many, it's time to request time off, set your out-of-office automatic response, and jet away to a dreamy destination.
-For a seamless vacation, plan ahead and download a few of the best travel apps to help you get the most from your journey and enjoy every minute of your trip.
+For a seamless vacation, pack well, plan ahead, and download a few of the best travel apps to help you get the most from your journey and enjoy every minute of your trip.

 A quick search in the app store will reveal tools that can alert you of flight delays and cancellations, advise you about local weather, help you map a route in a foreign city, show you how to discover under-the-radar eateries and bars, and so much more.
 Don't plan your next trip without consulting this list of the best travel apps around.